vaibhav18matere/books/README.md

 - But when people actually acquired the money and status they craved, they discovered it wasn’t quite what they had hoped.
 - The same is true of so many things we covet without really thinking.

+### 21st APRIL => DON’T LET YOUR ATTENTION SLIDE
+- “When you let your attention slide for a bit, don’t think you will get back a grip on it whenever you wish—instead, bear in mind that because of today’s mistake everything that follows will be necessarily worse...
+- Is it possible to be free from error?
+Not by any means, but it is possible to be a person always stretching to avoid error.
+- Attention matters— and in an era in which our attention is being fought  for by every new app, website, article, book, tweet, and post, its value has only gone up.
+- You’ll never complete all your tasks if you allow yourself to be distracted with every tiny interruption.
+- Your attention is one of your most critical resources.
+Don’t squander it!